 Bad data leads to poor decisions, communication and efficiency, which can have serious impacts on your business.
 So, instead of overestimating the quality of your data, take a moment to consider the real consequences poor data may leave you faced with.
 Rather than paying a hefty sum trying to clean data further down the line, tackle the issue from the very beginning by validating at the point of capture.

 In our recent study, we discovered that two thirds (66%) of retailers believe that address accuracy is critical to their business.
 However, 80% of retailers suggest that customers often don’t realize that failed deliveries are due to them mistyping their own address.
 Data that is entered incorrectly at the beginning is certain to lead to numerous future issues.

-So, using tools such as address verification to validate addresses at the point of entry will ensure that not only will you save money in the long run, but will also help strengthen customer relationships, brand reputation and business efficiency.
+So, using tools such as address lookup to validate addresses at the point of entry will ensure that not only will you save money in the long run, but will also help strengthen customer relationships, brand reputation and business efficiency.

 Interested in learning more about the impact of data quality?
 Download our report Fixing Failed Deliveries: Improving Data Quality in Retail.